valeman/classifier_calibration/README.md

 ## Requirements
 1. Clone the repository
 2. Install python and docker
-3. A host machine with Linux and cgroupv2
+3. A Linux host machine with cgroupv2

 ## Usage
 To run the project, use the following commands: